 A Migration Agent understands both the Migration Regulations and the Department of Immigration Procedures Advice Manual.
 They have comprehensive pre-lodgement checklists to ensure that essential requirements are not missed at lodgement.

 If you miss key times of application requirements (for example providing evidence of English language testing, health insurance, AFP clearances) you can end up being refused.
 This is almost impossible to fix, even if appealing to the AAT (Administrative Appeals Tribunal).

 2. Migration rules are currently changing

 The migration landscape is changing constantly so an option which may have been a good one last year may now not be possible.

-This year there have been many changes to the Skilled Occupations Lists for General Skilled Migration, 457 and ENS.
+This year there have been many changes to the Skilled Occupations Lists for General Skilled Migration.

 Also, higher points scores have been required for SkillSelect invitations for Skilled Independent Subclass 189 visas.

 Tasmania, ACT, Queensland, and Victoria have made significant changes to their State Migration Plans.